Hogg & Hastings among six Scotland changes

 Stuart Hogg returns and Adam Hastings is preferred to Blair Kinghorn as Scotland make six changes for Saturday's autumn Test against Fiji.

-Hastings starts at number 10 after Kinghorn's last-gasp penalty miss consigned Scotland to a series-opening defeat to Australia last weekend.
+Hastings starts at number 10 after Kinghorn's last-gasp penalty miss consigned Scotland to a series-opening defeat by Australia last weekend.

 Full-back Hogg replaces Ollie Smith for his first appearance since being replaced as captain by Jamie Ritchie.